Baked Spaghetti & Meatballs

 Equipment: cutting board; chef’s knife or box grater; dry measuring cup; strainer or colander; large mixing bowl; stock pot or Dutch oven; wooden spoon or spatula; casserole or baking dish; aluminum foil

-1 pound spaghetti 3 cups tomato sauce (one 24-28 oz jar) 1 pound mozzarella cheese, cubed (1/4-inch) or grated 1 cup grated Parmesan cheese, divided
+1 pound spaghetti 3 cups tomato sauce (or one 24-28 oz jar) 1 pound mozzarella cheese, cubed (1/4-inch) or grated 1 cup grated Parmesan cheese, divided

 2 cups meatballs, miniature or cut into quarters (optional)